Dr Sylwia Ammoun

 Immunomodulatory-and-cytokine gene-cancer therapy

-I am currently involved in phase 0 clinical trials testing Sorafenib and Nilotinib in Neurofibromatosis type 2 (NF2) patients.
-I perform tests on tumour tissue and blood samples from patients to look for the effect of these drugs on signaling pathways known to be involved in the development of Merlin-deficient tumours.
+I was involved in phase 0 clinical trials testing Sorafenib in Neurofibromatosis type 2 (NF2) patients.
+I perform tests on tumour tissue and blood samples from patients to look for the effect of these drugs on signalling pathways known to be involved in the development of Merlin-deficient tumours.

 Grants & contracts